-00 mpioto 10 10 to ofound from the following.
-CREDITS

-1. .
 All of the following courses (10 credits):

-CSS 101 Introduction to Crop Science

-CSS 101L Introduction to Crop Science Laboratory

-CSS 210 Fundamentals of Soil Science
+CSS 210 Fundamentals of Soil Science .
+3

 CSS 488 Agricultural Cropping Systems: Integration and

-033 400 Problem Solving
+Problem Solving 3

 2. One of the fol lowing courses (2 or 3 credits):

-CSS 222 New Horizons in Biotechnology
+CSS 222 New Horizons in Biotechnology 2

-CSS 350 Introduction to Plant Genetics
+CSS 350 Introduction to Plant Genetics 3

 CSS 441 Plant Breeding and Biotechnology

-3. lowing courses (2 or 3 credits):
+3. One of the fol lowing courses (2 or 3 credits):

-0. CSS 135 Crop Scouting and Investigation
+CSS 135 Crop Scouting and Investigation 3

-CSS 151 Seed and Grain Quality
+CSS 151 Seed and Grain Quality 2

 CSS 201 Forage Crops

-CSS 212 Advanced Crop Production
+CSS 212 Advanced Crop Production .
+2

 CSS 251 Organic Farming Principles and Practices

+CSS 326 Weed Science

+and

-CSS 288 Principles of Weed Management
+CSS 226L Weed Science Laboratory .
+1

 CSS 424 Sustainable Agriculture and Food Systems: Integration

-000 424 and Synthesis
+and Synthesis 3

-CSS 431 International Agricultural Systems
+CSS 431 International Agricultural Systems 3

 CSS 467 Bioenergy Feedstock Production

-4 000 lowing courses (2 or 3 credits):
+l·.
+One of the fol lowing courses (2 or 3 credits):

-4.

-CSS 330 Soil Chemistry
+CSS 330 Soil Chemistry 2

-CSS 340 Applied Soil Physics
+CSS 340 Applied Soil Physics 2

 CSS 360 Soil Biology

 CSS 470 Soil Resources

-MINOR IN INTERNATIONAL AGRICULTURE
+MINOR IN APPLIED DEVELOPMENT IN INTERNATIONAL AGRICULTURE AND NATURAL RESOURCES

-This minor is available as an elective to students who are enrolled in bachelor's degree programs and is designed for students who have an interest in international agriculture.
+This minor is available as an elective to students who are enrolled in bachelor's degree programs and is designed for students who have an interest in applied development in international agriculture and natural resources.
 It seeks to increase student understanding of global agriculture, particular agriculture-related problems and issues in developing and developed nations, and issues related to sustainability and stewardship of the Earth.
-Students who complete this specialization will be prepared for effective employment in the arena of international agriculture and/or multinational firms.
+Students who complete this minor will gain knowledge and experience relevant for careers in international agriculture, international development, and related fields.

-The College of Agriculture and Natural Resources in cooperation with the Departments of Agricultural, Food, and Resource Economics, Animal Science, Food Science and Human Nutrition, Plant, Soil and Microbial Sciences, and Forestry, and the College of Social Science in cooperation with the Department of Geography participate in the Minor in International Agriculture.
+The College of Agriculture and Natural Resources and James Madison College in cooperation with the Departments of Agricultural, Food, and Resource Economics, Animal Science, Food Science and Human Nutrition, Plant, Soil and Microbial Sciences, and Fisheries and Wildlife, and the College of Social Science in cooperation with the Department of Geography participate in the Minor in Applied Development in International Agriculture and Natural Resources.
 The Department of Plant, Soil and Microbial Sciences is the primary administrative unit.

-The student's program of study for the specialization must be approved by the Department of Plant, Soil and Microbial Sciences in advance and in writing.
-With the approval of the department that administer's the student's degree program, courses that are used to satisfy the requirements for the minor may also be used to satisfy the requirements for the bachelor's degree.
+The student's program of study for the minor must be approved by the advisor of the Minor in the Department of Plant, Soil and Microbial Sciences or James Madison College in advance and in writing.
+With the approval of the department that administers the student's degree program, courses that are used to satisfy the requirements for the minor may also be used to satisfy the requirements for the bachelor's degree.

-Requirements for the Minor in International Agriculture
+Requirements for the Minor in Applied Development in International Agriculture and Natural Resources